Nathalie Levy: The societal issue of old age

 The book is a tribute but also a desire to highlight the issue of old age and break the taboo surrounding it.

 The author considers that professions related to old age should be considered as a "way of excellence rather than a sideline".
 Indeed, she believes that society should rethink its relationship with the elderly. by giving more recognition to the professionals involved., especially on the salary front.

 In an interview, Levy praised other national models of support, including Swedish and Danish.

 In France, if the Establishment for the Elderly Dependent (EHPAD) remain indispensable according to her, their system should be rethought to avoid the maltreatment that is sometimes found there, in particular by making ethics and empathy prevail over economic profitability.
 Furthermore, she suggests that to support caregivers, the priority should be focused on prevention in the support of seniors and the elderly, offer corporate coaching, and offer psychological coaching to caregivers.
 On a personal level, she never disclosed to her employers that she was a caregiver for fear of non-understanding or even negative feedback towards her, except at the radio station Europe 1 where she was forced to do so given her work hours.

 Finally, the 3-month compensated leave introduced by the government on 1 October 2020 remains insufficient according to her, especially when the dependence is related to the disability of a child.

 Adaptations of the book

 It is subsequently produced for a podcast program that declines her book.
 During the meeting, a guest – personality or anonymous – tells his story through his intergenerational link with his grandparents.

 In addition, in the show Vivement Dimanche of 18 April 2021, she said she was working with Christophe Dechavanne on an adaptation of his book for France Télévisions.

 Personal life

 Nathalie Levy is married and has a daughter.
-In an interview with Journal du dimanche dated 12 January 2020, she confided that she performs a daily role as a family caregiver for her grandmother in addition to her professional activities.
-This very complicit yet constraining relationship is the subject of her first book Courage au coeur et sac au dos.
+In an interview with Journal du dimanche, dated 12 January 2020, she reported that, in addition to her professional activities, she also performs a daily role as a family caregiver for her grandmother This complicit yet constraining relationship is the subject of her first book, Courage au coeur et sac au dos.